HabanaAI/Model-References/PyTorch/examples/gpu_migration/nlp/bert/README.md

 ```bash
 cd /workspace/bert
 ```
-2. the required packages only need to be installed if you're using a different docker image:
+2. The required packages only need to be installed if you're using a different docker image:
 ```bash
 $PYTHON -m pip install -r requirements.txt
 ```